HBLocker/Pwnablekr/Quick_maffs.md

-# RSA overview and expenponant attack overview.
+# RSA overview and exponent attack overview.

-I was doing a CTF on HTB which I begnn to find reather challanging as I have not really looked into ways in which RSA can be broken never mind put it into a practical example.
+I was doing a CTF on HTB which I began to find rather challenging as I have not really looked into ways in which RSA can be broken never mind using it in a practical example.

  I will cover in this post a basic overview of RSA and how the attack works and explain the SAGE code written.

  - What is RSA?

- - What is an exponant attack?
+ - What is an exponent attack?

 # Algorithm overview

-This is the first step to obtain bot public and private keyes.
+This is the first step to obtaining both public and private keys.
 - Compute the following: n = p*q

-- Find a large intiger d which is releative prime to the intiger (p-1) (q-1)
+- Find a large integer d which is relative prime to the integer (p-1) (q-1)

-- Compute a uniuqe intiger e in the range of 1 < e <(p-1)(q-1) This is our exponant. ed = (mod(p-1)(q-1))
+- Compute a unique integer e in the range of 1 < e <(p-1)(q-1) This is our exponent. ed = (mod(p-1)(q-1))

-- Make the public key which consists of the following pair of intigers (e,n)
+- Make the public key which consists of the following pair of integers (e,n)

-- The message will be defined as M to be transmitted in the range of {1.....n} to break M into blocks if the message is to large.
+- The message will be defined as M to be transmitted in the range of {1.....n} to break M into blocks if the message is too large.

 - Encrypt M into the cryptogram C by the following rule:
 C = M^e (mod n)

-Decryption is obtained with using the private key.
+Decryption is obtained by using the private key.

 D = M^d (mod n)

 ### Expontant overview

-An exponant in the RSA algorithm refers to the power which a number is raised.
+An exponent in the RSA algorithm refers to the power with which a number is raised.
 The RSA algorithm uses two exponants; public and privite.

-The exponant is deoted as E and used in the encryption procsess.
+The exponent is denoted as E and used in the encryption process.
 This is used as part of the public key to encrypt messages.
-The exponant is a small number ranging from (3....65537) and is chosen that is is coprime to the numbers relative to the prime numbers of n =p*q.
+The exponent is a small number ranging from (3....65537) and is chosen that is coprime to the numbers relative to the prime numbers of n =p*q.

-The private exponent, often denoted as "d," is used in the decryption process.
+The private exponent often denoted as "d," is used in the decryption process.
 It is a part of the private key and is used to decrypt messages.
 The private exponent is computed such that d * e ≡ 1 (mod φ(n)), where φ(n) = (p-1) * (q-1) and e is the public exponent.
 In other words, d and e are multiplicative inverses of each other modulo φ(n).

 ### Low Public Exponent RSA

-The attack is somewhat trivial we have to say if the message was sent to three people first and the exponant is a low value such as 3.
-Each recipiant has a different modules N and each recipiant will recieve a different message.
+The attack is somewhat trivial we have to say if the message was sent to three people first and the exponent is a low value such as 3.
+Each recipient has a different module N and each recipient will receive a different message.

 C = M^e (mod n)

-If an attacker has acsess to C1...C3 they can recover the encrypted message M. We can assume that each modulus N is reletivly prime to one another othweqise the message can not be recoverd.
-Since the modui are reletivly ptime we can soleve the equations for m^3 using chineese remainder theorem.
+If an attacker has access to C1...C3 they can recover the encrypted message M. We can assume that each modulus N is relatively prime to one another otherwise the message can not be recovered.
+Since the modus are relatively prime we can solve the equations for m^3 using the Chinese remainder theorem.

-### What is chineese Reaminder Theorem?
+### What is the Chinese Remainder Theorem?

 The Chinese Remainder Theorem (CRT) states that if we have two congruences (modular equations) of the form: